Chemin de fer de Petite Ceinture: One Ring, Three Lines

-I - the Syndicated 'Chemin de Fer de Ceinture' (Rive Droite)
+I - Syndicated Chemin de Fer de Ceinture (Rive Droite)

-Napoleon III's coup d'État on 2 December 1851 led to the creation of a new government with more grandiose visions for France's railway future.
-Re-opening the negotiations based on a pre-Second Empire project to connect all of Paris's railway stations through an arc of rail between the Rouen-Versailles Rive Droite (Gare-St-Lazare) and Orléans (Gare d'Austerlitz) lines, with the Versailles Rive Gauche lines (leading to today's Gare Montparnasse) joined to its Versailles-Rive Droite counterpart through a junction at Viroflay (in the suburbs to the southwest of Paris), the Rouen, Nord, Strasbourg, Orléans (then bankrupt, but state-sponsored) and Lyon companies signed participation, and the project was transformed into a decree-proposition that the Prince-President signed into law on 10 December 1851.
+Napoleon III's coup d'état on 2 December 1851 led to creation of a new government with more grandiose visions for France's railway future.
+Re-opening the negotiations based on a pre-Second Empire project to connect all of Paris's railway stations through an arc of rail between the Rouen-Versailles Rive Droite (Gare-St-Lazare) and Orléans (Gare d'Austerlitz) lines—with the Versailles Rive Gauche lines (leading to today's Gare Montparnasse) joined to its Versailles-Rive Droite counterpart through a junction at Viroflay (in the suburbs to the south-west of Paris)—the Rouen, Nord, Strasbourg, Orléans (then bankrupt but state-sponsored) and Lyon companies signed participation, and the project was transformed into a decree-proposition signed into law by the Prince-President on 10 December 1851.

-In this agreement, against a 1,000,000 Franc contribution from each company, the government would organise and finance the landscaping, bridges and rails for the line, to be completed no later than two years from the concession signing.
-Once completed, it would be placed at the disposal of a 'Compagnie de Chemin de fer de Ceinture de Paris' (not yet Rive Droite), a syndicate comprising two members of each company, for a period of 99 years, during which they would provide a service 'for freight and passengers' using rolling stock from each company.
+In this agreement, against a 1 million franc contribution from each company, the government would organise and finance the landscaping, bridges, and rails for the line, to be completed no later than two years from the concession signing.
+Once completed, it would be placed at the disposal of a compagnie de Chemin de fer de Ceinture de Paris (Paris Ceinture Railway Company)—not yet Rive Droite,a syndicate comprising two members of each company—for a period of 99 years, during which they would provide a service 'for freight and passengers' using rolling stock from each company.

-The first stretch of Parisian-station-connecting rail built was not part of the Ceinture concession at all, but one originating from an earlier inter-company deal which had become a separate concession of its own, an arc of rail between the Nord and Strasbourg (later: Est) lines: open in April 1852, it would be connected to the Ceinture upon its completion.
-The first length of the Ceinture railway was completed 12 December 1852 between Rouen's Batignolles freight yards and the Pont du Nord, a point above the Nord company rails south to their station in Paris.
-The second Ceinture section delivered, between Pont du Nord and Aubervilliers (the point where the Nord-Strasbourg arc-connection joined with the Ceinture railway), opened to service on 30 September 1853.
-From then, trains could travel freely between the Batignolles (Rouen), La Chapelle (Nord) and La Villette (Strasbourg-Est) freight yards.
-The construction of the line between the Pont du Nord and Ivry (the Rive Gauche Orléans company freight yard), as it undercut the hills of Montmartre and Belleville, was more problematic: several landslides delayed the work there, but it was delivered in one track from December 1853, freight service began from 25 March, and was fully functional after its second rail was delivered in May 1854.
+The first stretch of rail connecting Parisian stations to be built was not part of the Ceinture concession, but originating from an earlier inter-company deal that had become a separate concession of its own, an arc of rail between the Nord and Strasbourg (later: Est) lines.
+Open in April 1852, it would be connected to the Ceinture upon completion.
+The first length of the Ceinture railway was completed 12 December 1852 between Rouen's Batignolles freight yards and the Pont du Nord, a point above the Nord company rails south of its station in Paris.
+The second Ceinture section delivered, between Pont du Nord and Aubervilliers (the point where the Nord-Strasbourg arc-connection joined with the Ceinture railway), was opened to service on 30 September 1853.
+From there, trains could travel freely between the Batignolles (Rouen), La Chapelle (Nord), and La Villette (Strasbourg-Est) freight yards.
+Construction of the line between the Pont du Nord and Ivry (the Rive Gauche Orléans company freight yard), as it undercut the hills of Montmartre and Belleville, was more problematic, as several landslides delayed the work.
+But it was delivered in one track from December 1853; freight service began from 25 March; and it was fully functional after its second rail was delivered in May 1854.